 Al regulation has evolved as we expected thus far.
 The exponential growth in Al has been accompanied by increasing regulatory focus globally as regulators look to strike the right balance between encouraging Al innovation and maintaining financial stability and consumer protection.
 The European Union's Al Act, which came into force in August 2024, is the world's first comprehensive Al regulation, setting strict compliance requirements for financial services firms operating in the EU.
 It classifies Al systems into unacceptable risk, high risk, limited risk and minimal risk categories, with financial services firms primarily affected by the unacceptable risk and high-risk classifications.
-Financial institutions deploying high-risk Al systems must have appropriate controls including risk assessments, ensure Al models are free from bias, maintain human oversight of decision-making, ensure data quality and transparency, and implement cybersecurity controls.
+Financial institutions deploying high-risk Al systems must have appropriate controls, including risk assessments, that ensure Al models are free from bias, maintain human oversight of decision-making, ensure data quality and transparency, and implement cybersecurity controls.

-After a failed effort to include a moratorium on state regulation of AI in the Trump administration's One Big Beautiful Bill which was signed into law on July4, 2025, if and how the administration will continue to seek consolidating control over AI regulation at the federal level remains to be seen.
+After a failed effort to include a moratorium on state regulation, the Trump administration's One Big Beautiful Bill was signed into law on July 4.
+If and how the administration will continue to seek consolidating control over AI regulation remains to be seen.
 Nevertheless, the objective at the federal level remains unchanged: encourage AI innovation to support the US's competitive standing without imposing burdensome regulations.